 What are signs of infertility in women?

 Not getting pregnant is often the first sign of infertility.
 Again, it’s perfectly normal for getting pregnant to take anywhere from six months to a year of trying.
+And just because you haven’t gotten pregnant yet, doesn’t mean you can’t get pregnant.
 But there can be early signs of infertility in women.
 If you experience any of the signs listed below, see your care provider.

 Irregular menstrual cycles

 We’re often asked: Can irregular periods cause infertility?
-Irregular periods don’t necessarily cause infertility, rather they can sometimes be a symptom of infertility.
+Irregular periods don’t necessarily cause infertility, rather they can sometimes be a sign of infertility in women.

 Some people’s menstrual cycles move like clockwork.
 A normal range can be every 21 to 35 days.
 But if you have unpredictable or irregular cycles, it can be hard to time sex for conception.
 Irregular periods can be caused by disruptions in the production of hormones, which can be brought on by a variety of stressors.